jgomes28-blip/20-percent/README.md

 2. **Select Filters**: Choose meal type, cooking method, and dietary preferences
 3. **Browse Results**: View filtered recipes with nutrition information
 4. **Generate Custom**: Use AI to create recipes from your ingredients
+5. **Rate & Review**: Share your experience with 5-star ratings and detailed reviews
+6. **Share Tips**: Help the community by sharing cooking modifications and tricks

 ### Meal Planning
 1. **Open Meal Planner**: Use the hamburger menu to access tools